TriEmbed/quercus/README.md

    $ ./linux_install.sh -c my_my.conf
    ```
    Just enter the file name full paths will not be found.
 Once again it will be
-   put into the base of the quarcus repository.
+   put into the base of the Quercus repository.
 It is advisable to move any of
-   your own files to your user directory as it could be acedently be commited
+   your own files to your user directory as it could be accidentally be
-   to the repository.
+   committed to the repository.